Contents

 5.7 Support for employees named on social media

-There may be times where patients, service users or clients or members of the public make comments about the trust online such as reviews on social media sites or a Google review.
+There may be times when patients, service users or clients or members of the public make comments about the trust online such as reviews on social media sites or a Google review.
 Unfortunately, there are times that these name colleagues within the trust.

 The trust is committed to supporting colleagues if named publicly.
 Employees should report this to their line manager at their earliest convenience for the manager to explore support.
 The manager is able to contact the People Experience team and programme coordinator, staff health and wellbeing.
 Support may include increased supervision, counselling, access to other health and wellbeing support and safeguarding referrals if appropriate.